-- In line with Ministerial Order 1125, no student aged 8 or younger will be expelled without the approval of the Secretary of the Department of Education and Training. - The Principal is responsible for ensuring all suspensions and expulsions are recorded on CASES21. - Corporal punishment is prohibited by law and will not be used in any circumstance at our school.
+In line with Ministerial Order 1125, no student aged 8 or younger will be expelled without the approval of the Secretary of the Department of Education.

+The Principal of Huntingdale Primary School is responsible for ensuring all suspensions and expulsions are recorded on CASES21.

+Corporal punishment is prohibited by law and will not be used in any circumstance at our school.